abdelrahman-tarek-0/Discord-Cloud-Database/README.md

 );
 ```
 # note
-i recommend using multer memory storage to save the file in memory as a buffer
+I recommend using multer memory storage to save the file in memory as a buffer
 <br />
 <br />
-also recommend use the proxy_url of the uploaded file returned from uploadFile
+Also, recommend using the proxy_url of the uploaded file returned from uploadFile

 ![image](https://cdn.discordapp.com/attachments/1070241455735590945/1070610371318136903/image.png)

-to use in the web,
+to use on the web,
-like html img tag src attribute with adding crossorigin="anonymous" to the img tag
+like HTML img tag src attribute with adding crossorigin="anonymous" to the img tag
 ```html
 <img src="https://media.discordapp.net/attachments/xxx/xxx/file1" crossorigin="anonymous" />
 ```